 How to Get Around Safely in New Orleans

-Taxis and streetcars are plentiful and safe within the French Quarter—and between the French Quarter and the Garden District—at least until midnight.
+Streetcars are plentiful and safe within the French Quarter—and between the French Quarter and the Garden District—at least until midnight.
 After that, stick with companions and taxis or ridesharing options.
 If you’re headed above Bourbon Street, toward Rampart, take a cab or travel in a group—whatever it takes to avoid walking alone after dark.

-If you’ve driven here or rented a car with which to tour New Orleans, be aware that vehicle break-ins are an extremely widespread crime within city limits.
+If you’ve driven here or rented a car with which to tour New Orleans, be aware that vehicle break-ins are a widespread crime within city limits.
 If you’re planning on storing belongings in your car, make sure they’re completely out of sight, preferably in the trunk, to save yourself from becoming a victim of this common New Orleans crime.

 New Orleans Nightlife Safety Tips

 A lot of the fun here happens after dark, which is why the city’s bars and clubs are always so crowded, but how safe is New Orleans’ nightlife?
 Staying safe in New Orleans at night means following a few general rules and using common sense: When you’re preparing to go out, stash only your ID, a single credit card, your phone, and, if necessary, a small, easy-to-manage purse.
 Never accept a drink you haven’t seen go directly from the bartender to you, and never drink any beverage that you’ve let out of your sight—date rape druggings have been known to occur in New Orleans.

 You can’t go to New Orleans, of course, without visiting the French Quarter and its world-famous main drag, Bourbon Street.
 The district, also called Vieux Carre, is the legendary birthplace of jazz and so much more.
 But is Bourbon Street safe?
 And is the French Quarter safe once you get beyond Bourbon Street?